 It is not at all enjoyable to live with persistent pain, whether you are experiencing it as a result of an illness or because of an injury that has left you with this condition.
 Living with chronic pain has an impact not just on your physical health but also on your mental health and overall quality of life.
-Consult a kidney stone specialist if your pain appears to be intestinal.
+To prevent chronic pain, Consult a kidney stone specialist if your pain appears to be intestinal.
 Being unable to perform basic daily duties due to chronic pain can be immensely crippling.
 Check out this advice on how to prevent chronic pain from taking over your life if, like most people, you’re always looking for methods to enhance your general quality of life.

 Examine your nutrition